OctopusDeploy/docs/docs/octopus-cloud/index.md

 An Octopus account lets you manage your instances of Octopus Cloud.
 :::hint
-Skip the steps below by registering using your Google or Microsoft account.
+Skip the steps below by registering with your Google or Microsoft account.
 :::

 1. Enter your name.